Positive rapid test?

 - PCR tests are always snapshots, but reliably detect low levels of virus genome in the nasopharynx

-- It takes a long time until results are available (currently approx. 24 hours)
+- It takes a long time for results to become available (currently approx. 24 hours)

-- Swab from mouth, nose or throat area
+- Swab from the mouth, nose, or throat

-- Used in people with symptoms typical of corona, category I contacts, before a planned operation, in outbreaks, when risk is indicated in the corona warning app
+- Use in persons with symptoms typical of corona, category I contacts, prior to planned surgery, during outbreaks, when risk is indicated in the corona warning app

 PCR rapid tests

-- Test like the classic PCR test, based on the detection of the genetic material of the virus.
+- Test like classic PCR test, based on detection of the genetic material of the virus

 - Swab from oral pharyngeal cavity directly on site (point-of-care).

-- Used in situations where it is necessary to find out quickly if person is infectious (emergency rooms, outpatient clinics, nursing homes...), also used in some family and pediatric practices
+- Used in situations where it is necessary to quickly find out if person is infectious (emergency rooms, outpatient clinics, nursing facilities...), also used in some family and pediatric practices

 - Rapid test confirms direct pathogen detection

-- Similar to pregnancy test: patient sample (e.g. saliva, nasal swab material) is taken and mixed with solution, then applied to test kit
+- Similar to pregnancy test: patient sample (e.g. saliva, nasal swab material) is collected and mixed with solution, then applied to test kit

-- In contrast to PCR tests, they do not detect the genetic material of the virus, but protein fragments (proteins) of SARS-CoV-2 viruses, the so-called antigens.
+- Unlike PCR tests, they do not detect the genetic material of the virus, but protein fragments (proteins) of SARS-CoV-2 viruses, the so-called antigens

 - Tests provide fast results (approx. 15 minutes)

-- Disadvantage: if the number of viruses is low, false negative results can result, rarely a test can also be false positive: each positive rapid test must be followed by a PCR test to confirm the result, until the PCR test result is available, the person must remain in quarantine
+- Disadvantage: if the number of viruses is low, false negative results may result, rarely a test may be false positive: each positive rapid test must be followed by PCR testing to confirm the result, until the PCR test result is available, the person must remain in quarantine

-- Do not detect virus itself, but immune system reaction to pathogen (antibodies), indicates infection that person has had
+- Do not detect virus itself, but immune system reaction to pathogen (antibodies), indicates infection that has occurred

 - Antibody tests are available in the form of laboratory or rapid tests